RajatLeo/Sorting-Algorithms-Representation/README.md

 **Modules Used:**

-- PyGame(Installation required if not previously installed)
+- PyGame(Installation required if not installed previously)
 - Copy (Built-in module,No Installation Required)
 - Random (Built-in module,No Installation Required)

-**Modules Required and Steps to Install them**
+**Modules Required and Steps to Install them:**

      You need to have Pygame Module to run this Project.